arangodb/docs-hugo/toolchain/arangoproxy/docs/howto.md

 ## Build

-Compile the arangoproxy webserver (Only when new code is available).
+Compile the _arangoproxy_ web server (only when new code is available).

-**Golang needs to be installed to perform the go build command**
+**Go needs to be installed to perform the go build command**

 ```
 arangoproxy/cmd> go build -o arangoproxy
 ```

-Golang will automatically detect the hardware and produce the right executable inside the cmd folder
+Go automatically detects the hardware and produces the right executable inside the `cmd` folder.

 ## Run

 ```
-arangoproxy/cmd> ./arangoproxy {flags}
+arangoproxy/cmd> ./arangoproxy [flags]
 ```

 ### Flags

 - `-help`: show help usage
 - `--config {filepath}`: load from config file (default: `configs/local.json`)
-- `-no-cache`: clean cache files -- WARNING: All collections in the arango instances will be erased!
+- `-no-cache`: clean cache files.
+  **WARNING**: All collections in the arango instances are erased!

 ## Configuration